ZoneMinder/zmNinja/docs/guides/FAQ.rst

   - Potential solutions:

+    - If you are using H264 Pass through, to to ZM Console->Click on "Source" column of console, go to Storage tab of the monitor and in Optional encoder parameters, add ``movflags=frag_custom+dash+delay_moov`` If you are not using H264 Pass through, this won't make a difference.
+See `this <https://github.com/ZoneMinder/zoneminder/issues/2984#issuecomment-731561052>`__ for more details.

     - In zmNinja, go to ``Menu->Monitors``, click on ``Configuration`` for that monitor and enable "Force MJPEG".
 This will force MPJEG playback for events